 Allergic rhinitis and hay fever both present themselves similarly to the common cold.
 Unfortunately, because it is not caused by a virus, it cannot be treated by the same medications used to treat cough and colds.

 There are two classifications of allergic rhinitis.
-Both are caused by allergens, which are what causes allergies.
+Both are caused by allergens, which causes all types of allergies.
 When a person has an allergy, the body reacts to defend itself, thus creating different types of reactions such as a stuffy nose and watery eyes.

-Seasonal allergic rhinitis, or Hay Fever as it is more commonly known, is caused by pollen from trees, plants, flowers, weeds and spores from fungi and molds.
+Seasonal allergic rhinitis, or hay fever as it is more commonly known, is caused by pollen from trees, plants, flowers, weeds and spores from fungi and molds.
 Some of these trees are pine, cedar and willow.
-As for the plants, some of the most common culprits are ragweed, sorrel and mulberry.
+As for the plants, some of the most common culprits are ragweed, sorrel and mulberry, and carabao grass.
 Because this is seasonal, it does not affect you the whole year, only on certain seasons.
 In countries that have four seasons, this is usually during spring when plants are in full bloom.
 In tropical countries like the Philippines, hay fever season is usually during the wet months when the wind from the rains carries the pollen with it to different places, including inside your home.

 Perennial, on the other hand, is year round.
 This means that there really is no perennial allergic rhinitis season.
 Instead, it can occur anytime.
 It is caused by a variety of allergens which can be found anywhere on a daily basis.
 These are dust mites, cockroaches, animal dander, fungi and molds.

 The primary symptoms to look out for in allergic rhinitis (whether it is perennial or seasonal) affect mainly the eyes, and nose.